 You must meet the requirements of the Toulouse Graduate School® and a specific set of department requirements when applying to the master’s program.
 For graduate school requirements, visit our catalog or the Graduate School's website.
 The department's requirements are:

-Required documents can be mailed to the department or emailed to Destinie Noles.
+Required documents can be mailed to the department or emailed to David Pierce.

-The M.Ed. degree requires 18 semester hours of curriculum and instruction core courses, 18 semester hours in a primary academic resource area and a portfolio.
-The portfolio along with an inquiry project are developed throughout the program and presented in the capstone course.
+The M.Ed. degree requires 12 semester hours of curriculum and instruction core courses, 12 semester hours in a primary academic resource area, and 6 semester hours of electives.
+A final comprehensive exam is also required.

 A limited number of teaching fellowships and assistantships are available to help you pursue your graduate education.
 These opportunities include working with professors on research grants and projects or as a teaching assistant, assisting undergraduate students with advising and degree plans, teaching undergraduate classes and supervising student teaching.